-FBI Director Assigns SWAT Teams Girlfriend Protection
+FBI Director Patel Assigns SWAT Teams to Protect Alexis Wilkins

 FBI Director Kash Patel has assigned specialized SWAT security details to protect his girlfriend, country singer Alexis Wilkins, marking an unprecedented use of federal resources for an agency director’s romantic partner.
 The 27-year-old musician has received hundreds of credible death threats related to her relationship with Patel, prompting the FBI to provide round-the-clock protection.